Android-Device-Development/LineageOS-Releases/README.md

 ## Introduction

 This repository contains personal builds of LineageOS for Xiaomi Poco F3 (alioth).
-They are almost indentical to the official nightlies except it contains SafetyNet spoofing and few features that I use.
+They are almost identical to the official nightlies except it contains SafetyNet spoofing and few features that I use.

 ## Features